 STEPS REU and Research Experience for Future Farmers (REF)

-STEPS will support 15 students for ten weeks during the Summer 2022 through a multi-institutional REU/REF program.
+STEPS will support 15 students for ten weeks during Summer 2023 through a multi-institutional REU/REF program.
 Students will work on independent research projects within the Center under the mentorship of STEPS Scholars and faculty.
 Students will be placed on projects that align with their research and career interests at one of the eight STEPS academic institutions.

 Learn more here.
 Applications due February 13, 2023